Procedure (for new applicants)

 Step 6: Enroll during the enrollment period

-You will find on the Confirmation of Enrollment all information necessary for completing enrollment as of the beginning of September (Autumn semester) / beginning of February (Spring semester) in Geneva during the enrollment period.
+You will find on the Enrollment certificate all information necessary for completing enrollment as of the beginning of September (Autumn semester) / beginning of February (Spring semester) in Geneva during the enrollment period.
 You will have to make an appointment in the given enrollment period (usually the three weeks preceding the beginning of the semester).

 When all formalities have been completed, you will receive: